During this cruise, you might see the stunning southern lights. While not guaranteed, the long nights and clear skies make it possible.

 Farewell to Antarctica

-We have our farewell to Antarctica in the Melchior Islands for our final activities before heading towards the Drake Passage.
+Say goodbye to Antarctica in the Melchior Islands before heading back through the Drake Passage.

 - Flights to the embarkation point and from the disembarkation point.